sigp/lighthouse/book/src/ui-usage.md

 ### Validator Edit

-Siren makes it is possible to edit your validator's display name by clicking the edit icon in the validator table.
+Siren makes it possible to edit your validator's display name by clicking the edit icon in the validator table.
 Note: This does not change the validator name, but gives it an alias you can use to identify each validator easily.

 ![edit](imgs/ui-val-edit.png)